gawhite92/Cloud3Status/README.md

 Still to do:

-- Figure out how to send requests to device for status info.
-Main issue is if headset is already turned on before app is open.
-App currently only listens for status changes to hardware (power on, headset muted etc).
+- Send status requests to device COMPLETE (Only issue is volume/mute status.
+Not really needed, though could maybe just read this from windows volume instead.)
+- Make tray icon update with status changes.
+COMPLETE

+- Add Windows notifications
 - Make GUI nicer.
-- Make tray icon reflect with battery health.
-- Add status info to tray mouseover.
 - Package in .exe for easier install.

 Credits: